How to Wipe An External Hard Drive

 If you’re looking to permanently erase the data on your hard drive, the best method is to use a professional data destruction company.
 There’s full accountability when you hire a company to wipe your hard drives.
 Also, you will get a certificate of data removal for audit and compliance purposes from the data destruction company.

-How To Wipe An External Hard Drive FAQ:
+How To Wipe An External Hard Drive FAQs:

 Hard drive magnets can hold up to 10 pounds despite being thin and narrow.